Last updated: Jan. 15, 2017

 Recovering deleted JPEG images

-The best tool I recommend is Stellar Photo Recovery — an easy-to-use program that is able to recover deleted or lost JPEG photos from many storage devices including digital camera, iPod, memory card, USB drive etc. The software performs read-only operations without modifying your original data, thus it's pretty safe to use.
-Best of all, you can preview the found images to "steal" your jpegs if they are there.
-The software comes with both a PC version (Windows XP/Vista/7/8/10) and a Mac version (OS X 10.5+) as well.
+We recommend Stellar Phoenix Photo Recovery — an easy-to-use photo rescue tool that is able to recover deleted or lost JPEG photos from almost all storage devices including digital cameras, memory cards, USB drives, etc. The software performs read-only operations without modifying your original data, thus it's safe to use.
+Best of all, you can preview the found images to speed up the review process.
+Stellar Phoenix comes with both a PC (Windows XP/Vista/7/8/10) and a Mac version (OS X 10.5+, including macOS Sierra).

 - Under Advanced Options, select the photo type (JPEG in this case) you want to recover.
-Then the program will start scanning the disk you select to look for recoverable items.
+The program will then scan your disk to look for recoverable items.

 - Preview and recover found JPEG files and then save them to another drive.
 Done!